taxes-dev/SeriStruct/src/idl/README.md

 ## Desgin Considerations
 To maintain serialization compatbility (forward), avoid making data type changes or field order changes to in-use fields.
 Putting fields at the end of the record will not impact existing data or implementations.

 Part of the underlying functionality of `Record` will byte-align fields in the internal buffer according to the table shown above.
 Therefore, it is recommended that you put single-byte fields like `char` and `bool` next to each other to avoid excessive padding.
-64-bit values are always 8-byte aligned to allow cross compatibility on 64-bit and 32-bit compilation.
+64-bit values and pointers are always 8-byte aligned to allow cross compatibility on 64-bit and 32-bit compilation.